howerj/libforth/readme.md

   pointer to the forth object, a pointer to the stack and the stack depth.
 * A few environment variables could be used to specify start up files for the interpreter and user specific startup files.
-* Add save-core, number, parse, load-core, more-core to the virtual machine.
+* Add number, parse, load-core, more-core to the virtual machine.
+* Add getenv mechanism to virtual machine
 * Signal handling should be added, so the Forth program can handle them.
 * Add loading in a Forth image from a memory structure, this will need to be in a portable Format.